Data Processing Addendum

 2. Description of Processing

-As applicable and where such concepts are recognized by Applicable Data Protection Law, Customer is the Controller and Obvious is the Processor or Service Provider (in each case, or words of similar import under Applicable Data Protection Laws) in respect of all Customer Personal Data made available to and Processed by Obvious in connection with the provision of the Services for the term of the Agreement.
-For this purpose, Obvious will Process Customer Personal Data as contemplated in and in accordance with the Agreement and this DPA.
+As applicable and where such concepts are recognized by Applicable Data Protection Law, Customer is the Controller and Obvious is the Processor or Service Provider in respect of all Customer Personal Data made available to and Processed by Obvious in connection with the provision of the Services.
+Obvious will Process Customer Personal Data as contemplated in and in accordance with the Agreement and this DPA.

 Obvious will only Process Customer Personal Data in accordance with Customer’s documented instructions, including as set out in the Agreement and this DPA, unless required to do so by applicable laws.
 Obvious will immediately inform Customer if it is unable to follow the Processing instructions.